 The United States-Colombia Trade Promotion Agreement (CTPA) was signed on November 22, 2006.
 Colombia's Congress approved the CTPA and a protocol of amendment in 2007.
 Colombia's Constitutional Court compfleted its review in July 2008, and concluded that the Agreement conforms to Colombia's Constitution.
 The United States and Colombia implemented the CTPA on May 15, 2012.

 U.S.-Colombia Trade Facts

-U.S. direct investment in Colombia is primarily concentrated in the mining and manufacturing sectors.
+U.S. direct investment in Colombia is primarily concentrated in the manufacturing and finance/insurance sectors.

 The distribution of Colombia FDI in the United States was not available.

 *NOTE: No services trade data with Colombia is available.